r-Techsupport/rTS_Wiki/docs/live-sessions/linux-live-session.md

 # Linux Live Session
 ## What is a Linux Live Session

 Linux is a great tool for troubleshooting.
-It can run off a USB drive and run in a live session.
+It can run off a USB drive in a live session.
 This allows you to use a wide range of tools to manipulate the disks, data, and hardware of your computer/OS without worrying about anything running on it.

 ## Frequently Asked Questions
 ### But I use Windows!